 The problem of improving current Numerical Weather Prediction (NWP) model forecasts of severe weather is to be solved by using a dense network of upper air atmospheric state satellite and in-situ observations to initialize the numerical forecast cycle.
 The satellite soundings are obtained continuously using polar orbiting satellite high-vertical resolution hyperspectral infrared and cloud penetrating microwave sounding observations combined with high horizontal and temporal resolution geostationary satellite multispectral imagery data.
 The satellite data from different satellite instruments are combined using data fusion methods to provide a dense network of atmospheric soundings with 2-km spatial resolution and a temporal frequency of 30 minutes [1,2].
 The vertical resolution and accuracy of the satellite soundings are enhanced using NOAA’s Rapid Refresh (RAP) model 2-hour numerical forecasts based on operational weather observations [3,4].
 The final fusion satellite sounding product are those atmospheric profiles made to deviate least from the RAP 2-hour forecast at the satellite location and observation time to theoretically satisfy, through the radiative transfer equation, the satellite observed spectral radiances to within their observational errors together with the expected errors of radiative transfer calculations.
-Using the Amazon Web Service (AWS) Cloud for the high-resolution sounding production and forecast model application will assist NCEP in evaluating the ‘PHSnMWnABI’ product assimilation since NOAA currently uses the AWS for related satellite data and forecast model data distribution.
+Using SSEC’s high performance computing cluster (S4) together with Amazon Web Service (AWS) for the high-resolution sounding production and forecast model application will assist NCEP in evaluating the ‘PHSnMWnABI’ product assimilation since NOAA currently uses the AWS for related satellite data and forecast model data distribution.
 The AWS ‘PHSnMWnABI’ satellite processing system will enable our participation in the NOAA sponsored HWT Forecast Experiments to demonstrate the capability proposed here.

 2.3 Planed Project Outputs and Products